open-gamma-ray-astro/gamma-astro-data-formats/source/data_storage/hdu_index/index.rst

 The HDU index table can be used to locate HDUs.
 E.g. for a given ``OBS_ID`` and (``HDU_TYPE`` and / or ``HDU_CLASS``), the HDU can be located via the information in the ``FILE_DIR``, ``FILE_NAME`` and ``HDU_NAME`` columns.
+The path listed in ``FILE_DIR`` has to be relative to the location of the index file.

 TODO: discuss if we want to support a ``BASE_DIR`` header keyword, to allow the use case where ``FILE_DIR`` is not relative to the index file location (e.g. in